-But before we get started you should know this is not a discussion of the science behind intermittent fasting or a review of it’s efficacy for weight loss ( which is how it is often used and a topic I’ve already discussed)
+But before we get started you should know this is not a discussion of the science behind intermittent fasting, you can find an introductory discussion to that topic here.

-No, in fact this is simply a personal reflection of how I have inadvertently used intermittent fasting as a means of intuitive eating and what I like to call hunger management.
+No, in fact this is simply a personal reflection of how I have inadvertently used intermittent fasting as a means of facilitating my penchant for enjoying large meals.

 You are probably thinking ” Andy, what does that even mean?!”

 This past year was the first of my 30s and as someone who enjoys consuming a large volume of food, especially later in the day, I’ve definitely began to experience that I am just not as hungry as I was in my 20s.